-- Oil-Free - if you strictly avoid oil in your diet you'll be happy to know you can simply omit it.
-The result isn't quite as flavorful and the tempeh will appear more dry on the outside, but thanks to the water in the bottom of the air fryer, it doesn't actually dry out.
+- Oil-Free - If you strictly avoid oil in your diet you'll be happy to know you can simply omit it.
+The result isn't quite as flavorful and the tempeh will look a bit dry, but thanks to the water in the bottom of the air fryer, it doesn't actually dry out.
 The end result is still delicious!

 - Spicy - we love this tempeh with a few dashes of cayenne pepper or crushed red pepper flakes added to the marinade.
-For extra spicy, serve the air fryer tempeh with additional sriracha or other hot sauce.
+For extra spicy, serve the air fryer tempeh with additional sriracha or your favorite hot sauce.

 - Korean BBQ - for a slight twist, toss the tempeh with this Korean BBQ sauce instead of the included sauce recipe.

-After you try this air fryer tempeh, be sure to check out these easy tofu nuggets!
+After you try this air fryer tempeh, be sure to check out these easy air fryer tofu nuggets!

 Equipment & Batch Size

-I use the 6-Quart Instant Vortex Air Fryer, but any comparable air fryer should work with this recipe.
+I use this 6-Quart Instant Vortex Air Fryer, but any comparable air fryer should work with this recipe.